nsqio/nsq/nsqd/README.md

 ### Command Line Options

     -data-path="": path to store disk-backed messages
-    -debug=false: enable debug mode
-    -http-address="0.0.0.0:4151": <addr>:<port> to listen on for HTTP clients -lookupd-tcp-address=[]: lookupd TCP address (may be given multiple times) -max-bytes-per-file=104857600: number of bytes per diskqueue file before rolling -mem-queue-size=10000: number of messages to keep in memory (per topic) -msg-timeout=60000: time (ms) to wait before auto-requeing a message -statsd-address="": UDP <addr>:<port> of a statsd daemon for writing stats -statsd-interval=30: seconds between pushing to statsd
+    -http-address="0.0.0.0:4151": <addr>:<port> to listen on for HTTP clients -lookupd-tcp-address=[]: lookupd TCP address (may be given multiple times) -max-body-size=5123840: maximum size of a single command body -max-bytes-per-file=104857600: number of bytes per diskqueue file before rolling -max-message-size=1024768: maximum size of a single message in bytes -mem-queue-size=10000: number of messages to keep in memory (per topic/channel) -msg-timeout=60000: time (ms) to wait before auto-requeing a message -statsd-address="": UDP <addr>:<port> of a statsd daemon for writing stats -statsd-interval=30: seconds between pushing to statsd